Tag: Stephen Timms

 The below Parliamentary question was asked by Stephen Timms on 2014-06-18.

-To ask the Secretary of State for Work and Pensions, how many people started to receive universal credit in March 2014.
+To ask the Secretary of State for Work and Pensions, how many people claiming universal credit were (a) unemployed and (b) self-employed in the most recent period for which information is available.

 Esther McVey